mangodairy/mytest/_Linux/2-LinuxInstallation.md

 **But are we here to do that?**

+## Enterprise-level Server Installation and Configuration.

+Instead of  placing some screenshots of installation I prefer discussing,

+   * What is important in each step, and why it is required?
+   * What is the significance of it during the production run?
+This part may be boring for you but try to understand it.
+This helps you in each stage of your admin career from L0, L1, L2, L3, SME or Architect or even if your path is to become a manager, you will not become a dump manager just shaking your head for all your admin's comments or you can avoid foolish questions by understanding these concepts.
+{: style="text-align: justify;"}

 <div markdown="0"><a href="#" class="btn btn--success">Go back to the Top of the page </a></div>